-Von Hippel-Lindau (VHL) is a neurocutaneous syndrome that occurs in 1 of 36,000 people and is inherited as an autosomal dominant trait with variable penetrance.
-The VHL gene is located on the short arm of chromosome 3 (3p25.3).
+Von Hippel-Lindau (VHL) is a neurocutaneous syndrome that occurs in 1 of 36,000 people and is inherited as an autosomal dominant trait Autosomal Dominant Genetic disorders determined by a single gene (Mendelian disorders) are easiest to analyze and the most well understood.
+If expression of a trait requires only one copy of a gene (one allele)... read more with variable penetrance.
+The VHL gene is a tumor-suppressor gene located on the short arm of chromosome 3 (3p25.3).
 Over 1500 different mutations in this gene have been identified in patients with VHL.
 In 20% of affected people, the abnormal gene appears to be a new mutation.

 Manifestations typically appear between ages 10 and 30 but can appear earlier.

-Symptoms of VHL depend on the size and location of the tumors.
-Symptoms may include headaches, dizziness, weakness, ataxia, impaired vision, and high BP.
+Symptoms of Von Hippel-Lindau depend on the size and location of the tumors.
+Symptoms may include headaches, dizziness, weakness, ataxia, impaired vision, and high blood pressure.